-But does dreaming have an impact on our day to day life?
+But does having dreams impact on our day to day life?
 Can the dreams we have influence how we feel the next day?
 And to take it even further, can the dreams we have affect us physically, not just mentally and emotionally?

 Now some of you might be wondering why I want to talk about dreams today.
 So let me explain.
-Over the past weekend I had some really messed up dreams and believe it or not, it left me feeling drained and tired.
+Over the past weekend, I had some really messed up dreams and believe it or not, it left me feeling drained and tired.
 My body didn’t feel good – it felt sluggish and sore.
-Hence I started wondering about dreams and if the can have a negative influence on your body.
-And I came up with some really interesting answers, so keep on reading of you want to know whether dreaming can influence the quality of your sleep.
+Hence I started wondering about dreams and if they can have a negative influence on your body.
+And I came up with some really interesting answers, so keep on reading if you want to know whether dreaming can influence the quality of your sleep.

 What are dreams?

 In this case, it is not your aspirations to become an astronaut or to be filthy rich.
 We are talking about the stuff that happens while you are asleep.
 According to the dictionary, a dream is a series of thoughts, images and sensations that occur during a person’s sleep.
 Dreams can come in many forms.
 Sometimes dreams make perfect sense, while other times they are chaotic and unreal.
 And that is exactly what we are talking about today – if and how can those kinds of dreams influence your waking state.